Stade Paul Julius Bénard

 The Olympic Stade Paul-Julius-Bénard, or officially the Stade olympique Bénard-Paul-Julius, is a stadium of the island of Réunion, Department of Overseas French and outermost region of the European Union in the southwest of the Indian Ocean.
-Main stadium of the town of St. Paul, it has a capacity of 8,500 seats at the games of the Saint-Pauloise FC and 12,000 for concerts.
+Main stadium of the town of St. Paul, it has a capacity of 8,288 seats at the games of the Saint-Pauloise FC and 12,000 for concerts.
 The stadium underwent major renovations which lasted 1 year and a half.
-It will reopen May 26, 2012 during a charity match between the friends of Zinedine Zidane and a selection of the Meeting.
+It reopened on 26 May 2012 during a charity match between the friends of Zinedine Zidane and a selection of the Meeting.